zelisinho/anypoint-examples/mule-expression-language-basics/README.md

 ###Set up and run the example

 1. Open the Example project in Anypoint Studio from [Anypoint Exchange](http://www.mulesoft.org/documentation/display/current/Anypoint+Exchange).

+2. In your application in Studio, click the **Global Elements** tab.
+Double-click the HTTP Listener global element to open its **Global Element Properties** panel.
+Change the contents of the **port** field to required HTTP port e.g. 8081

-In the Package Explorer pane in Studio, right-click the project name, then select Run As > Mule Application.
+3. In the Package Explorer pane in Studio, right-click the project name, then select Run As > Mule Application.
 Studio runs the application and Mule is up and kicking!

-2. ****Flow 1**** : Through a web browser, access the URL **http://localhost:8081/greet1?username=yourName**
+4. ****Flow 1**** : Through a web browser, access the URL **http://localhost:8081/greet1?username=yourName**
 The response prints the words **Hello (yourName)** in your browser.

-3. ****Flow 2**** : Through a web browser, access the URL **http://localhost:8081/greet2?username=yourName**.
+5. ****Flow 2**** : Through a web browser, access the URL **http://localhost:8081/greet2?username=yourName**.
 This prints the words **Hello (yourName)** in your browser.
 Then, access the URL again, but this time do not include any parameters.
 Verify that the expected output is received.

-4. ****Flow 3**** : Through a web browser, access the URL **http://localhost:8081/greet3?username=yourName&age=22**.
+6. ****Flow 3**** : Through a web browser, access the URL **http://localhost:8081/greet3?username=yourName&age=22**.
 This will print the words **Hello (yourName)** in your browser and also save a csv file that contains this data, plus the value true for the boolean parameter.

-5. ****Flow 4**** : In a browser, access the URL **http://localhost:8081/greet4?username=yourName&age=22**.
+7. ****Flow 4**** : In a browser, access the URL **http://localhost:8081/greet4?username=yourName&age=22**.
 This will print the words **Hello (yourName)** in your browser and also save a csv file that contains this data, plus the value true for the boolean parameter.

-6. ****Flow 5**** : You must now send the HTTP endpoint an HTTP request that includes a body with an attached XML file.
+8. ****Flow 5**** : You must now send the HTTP endpoint an HTTP request that includes a body with an attached XML file.
 Send a POST request to **http://localhost:8081/greet5** attaching an XML to the body of the message.
 A sample XML is provided below.

 	The easiest way to do this is to send a POST via a browser extension such as Postman (for Google Chrome) or the curl command line utility.

 		< user >

-       < username >
-       test
-       < /username >
+		< username > test < /username >
 		< age > 21 < /age >
 		< /user >

     This will print the words Hello yourName in your browser and also save a csv file that contains this data, plus the value true for the boolean parameter.

-7. ****Flow 6**** : You must now send the HTTP endpoint an HTTP request that includes a body with an attached JSON file.
+9. ****Flow 6**** : You must now send the HTTP endpoint an HTTP request that includes a body with an attached JSON file.
 Send a POST request to **http://localhost:8081/greet6**, attaching a JSON object the body of the message.
 A sample JSON is provided below.

 	The easiest way to do this is by sending a POST via a browser extension such as Postman (for Google Chrome) or the curl command line utility.

 		{ "username": "test", "age" : 21 }

 	This will print the words Hello yourName in your browser and also save a csv file that contains this data, plus the value true for the boolean parameter.